klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 | decimals | Number | The number of decimals the token uses. |
 | initialSupply | BigNumber &#124; String &#124; Number | The total token supply. |

-**NOTE** It also supports the Number type as a parameter, but an error occurs if the input parameter is out of the range supported by JavaScript Number(Number.MAX_SAFE_INTEGER).
-It is recommended to use `BigNumber` for the parameter corresponding to `uint256`.
+**NOTE** It also supports `Number` types as parameters for initialSupply.
+But if the input parameters are out of the range supported by JavaScript Number(Number.MAX_SAFE_INTEGER), they may not work properly or may cause an error.
+It is recommended to use a variable of type `BigNumber` for a parameter of type `uint256`.

 **Return Value**